Giaxie/514-final/README.md

 Here’s a detailed description of the communication and workflow between the devices:

 - Sensor Data Collection:
-The Heart Rate Sensor (MAX30100/MAX30102) and the Galvanic Skin Response Sensor (AD8232) are connected to the Arduino via analog input pins to collect heart rate and skin conductivity data in real-time.
+The Heart Rate Sensor (MAX30102) and the Galvanic Skin Response Sensor (Grove - GSR Sensor) are connected to the Arduino via analog input pins to collect heart rate and skin conductivity data in real-time.

 - Data Processing:
 The Arduino or Raspberry Pi processes the sensor data and performs signal analysis to determine if the values exceed predefined thresholds.